bkuropa/Amazon_Vine_Analysis/README.md

 ### Number of Vine versus non-Vine reviews
+- Vine members produced 60 ratings of instruments overall
+- Non-vine members produced 14,477 ratings of instruments overall

 ### Number of 5-star reviews in the cases of Vine AND non-Vine
+- Vine members gave 34 5-star ratings of the above ratings
+- -Non-vine members gave 8,212 5-star ratings of the above ratings

 ### Percentage of 5-star reviews in the cases of Vine AND non-Vine
+- Vine members gave a percentage of 56.67 % of 5-star instrument reviews
+- Non-vine members gave a percentage of 56.72 % of 5-star instrument reviews

 ## Summary